Key Takeaway

 - I lost 3 pounds at 1.2mg.
 Does that predict good results?

 - Early responders (those who lose more than average during titration) do tend to be above-average responders at the full dose.
-However, patients who see minimal change during titration can still achieve excellent results at 3.0mg.
+But patients who see minimal change during titration can still achieve excellent results at 3.0mg.
 Early results are encouraging but not definitive.

 - Can I exercise more aggressively at 1.2mg?